 Calculate the service life

 Do you have a demanding application and would like to know how long a chainflex cable lasts?
 With our service life calculator you can easily calculate the service life of your application.
-Furthermore, igus offers a guaranteed service life of up to 36 months and up to 12.5 million double strokes for all chainflex cables.
+Furthermore, igus offers a guaranteed service life of up to four years and up to 12.5 million double strokes for all chainflex cables.

 Feel free to contact us to help you choose the right cable, or visit our website for more information.